Limited In-Person Technology Training Sessions Are Now Available!

 - Auto-lock your screen.
 Setting your device to lock itself after a few minutes of inactivity is a good practice when using mobile devices in public places.

-- Turn off your Bluetooth when not in use, criminals that know how to use Bluetooth can easily access your phone through this convenient tool.
+- Turn off your Bluetooth when not in use.
+Criminals who know how to use Bluetooth can easily access your phone through this convenient tool.

-- Make sure to reset your mobile device to factory settings and wipe your phone before selling, upgrading, or donating it, if you don’t, whoever holds that phone next will have access to all your personal information.
+- Make sure to reset your mobile device to factory settings and wipe your phone before selling, upgrading, or donating it.
+If you don’t, whoever has that phone next will have access to all your personal information.

 Block suspicious callers permanently by opening your call or text log and choosing the block number option.

 Always bring your own charging cord and power head with you.
-Public charging stations that offer cords could be used to collect your data, remember, USB cords aren’t just used for charging, they are also used to connect devices to computers to share data.
+Public charging stations that offer cords could be used to collect your data.
+Remember that USB cords aren’t just used for charging; they are also used to connect devices to computers to share data.

 With Your Privacy

-If you need to write down your passwords, do not leave them out in the open where people can see them, never take them out of your home and carry them in your purse, bag, etc. The best idea is to download a password manager app where you can store all your passwords.
-They way you only have to remember the master password to access them.
+If you need to write down your passwords, do not leave them out in the open where people can see them.
+Never take them out of your home and carry them in your purse, bag, etc. The best idea is to download a password manager app where you can store all your passwords.
+This way you only have to remember the master password to access them.
 These can easily be downloaded onto your phone and even use your finger print for authentication (such as Dashlane).